 The following general conditions apply:

-- You were already living in the Netherlands with permission before 1 January 2021; and
+- you were already living in the Netherlands with permission before 1 January 2021; or

-- - You carry out genuine and effective work as an employee or are self-employed.
+- - You have been employed or self-employed for at least 5 years.
+The IND will check whether you have carried out genuine and effective work.
 This applies if you work at least 40% of the usual full working hours.
-Or, the income from work is at least 50% of the appropriate social welfare benefits standard.
+Or, the income from work is at least 50% of the appropriate social welfare benefits standard; or

-- If you are not an employee or self-employed, you have a health insurance and sufficient resources to support yourself (and your family members); and
+- - If you are not an employee or a self-employed person, you have health insurance and you have had up to at least 5 years sufficient resources to be able to support yourself (and your family members); and

-- You do not pose a threat to the public order.
+- You are not a threat to the public order.
 Public order is peace and order on the street and in public spaces.

 You have sufficient resources if you have enough money of your own to live from.
 You do not therefore need financial assistance from the Dutch government.
 The IND will check your personal situation to see if you have sufficient resources.